-When redecorating the area around our foyer console table, I envisioned a grouping of 3 decorative pieces on the wall above it – the large family photo (which we need to update to include Elise!), a circular mirror, and a ‘C’ for our last name.
+When redecorating the area around our foyer console table, I envisioned a grouping of 3 decorative pieces on the wall above it – the large family photo (which we need to update to include our daughter!), a circular mirror, and a ‘C’ for our last name.

 I found the ‘C’ first while looking around the home decor aisles at Michaels and between the sale price + coupon, it was under $5.
 The mirror took a bit more searching, but finally I found one that I liked online at Target.
 Better yet, I used the store locator so I could go see it in person to be sure.
 Not only did I like it, but it was on clearance for 50% off making it only $6!
 After hanging both pieces, I realized the space still felt empty.
 It needed one more … well, one more something.

 I was determined to create something and to do it without spending any money.
 I started by searching through our scraps of wood in the garage.
 I found 2 that looked like they would be the perfect size when paired together.